AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-about.md

    The placeholder DIV is a positioned element, meaning that the `position` CSS property is set to `relative` or `absolute`.

    It is the responsibility of the web page to specify the proper `z-index` for the placeholder DIV element.
-Doing so ensures that the viewer’s flyout portion appears on top of the other web page elements.
+Doing so ensures that the viewer's flyout portion appears on top of the other web page elements.

    The following is an example of a defined placeholder DIV element: